Nashchou/MultiGPrompt/README.md

 ## Running experiments

 Due to the limitation of file size, we upload all datasets except for PROTEINS.But the pre-trained model for each datasets is uploaded.
-You need to change the corresponding parameters in *preprompt.py* and *execute.py* to train and evaluate on other datasets.
+You need to change the corresponding parameters in *preprompt.py*,*downprompt.py.py*and *execute.py* to train and evaluate on other datasets.